Website Manager

 Game 2: Bronx, NY 2, South Hills, PA 4

 WASHINGTON, PA.
 Aug.
-8, 2025 – Host Area champion South Hills, Pennsylvania, capitalized on a decisive third inning to secure a 4–2 win over Bronx, New York, in Game 2 of the 2025 PONY League World Series at Lew Hays PONY Field on Friday night.
+8, 2025 – Host Area champion South Hills, Pennsylvania, capitalized on a decisive third inning to secure a 4–2 win over Bronx, New York, in Game 2 of the 2025 PONY League World Series at Historic Lew Hays PONY Field on Friday night.

 Bronx opened the scoring in the first inning when Joseph Calderon reached on a walk and scored on a Bryan Cuevas RBI single.
 South Hills responded in the bottom of the third with a three-run frame, highlighted by Johnny Parris’ two-run double into the left-center gap.
 Gavin Stock added a single in the inning and went on to reach base in all four plate appearances, drawing three walks and recording a stolen base.